Astra-exe/TDLF2025/api/docs/matches-pairs/players.md

     }
   ],
   "status": 200,
-  "description": "Information about the players of the match pairs" }
+  "description": "Information about the match pairs with players" }
 ```